arbor-sim/arbor/ATTRIBUTIONS.md

 ## Transcendentals intrinsics

 The numerical algorithms for the transcendentals intrinsics are based on the scalar Cephes library.
+We have been explicitly granted permission to incorporate this material in our work by the author.

 http://www.netlib.org/cephes/
 https://github.com/jeremybarnes/cephes (Github mirror)